DiMatteoL/css-clock/README.md

 ### Create a "timer" mode for the digital and analog clocks

+As a user I want to be able to access a timer.
 The timer mode should always start at 0 and be updated 10 times per second, with a fluid movement for the "second" hand.
 Both the analog and the digital clock should switch modes and be updated synchronously.

 ### Create a "switch" button to navigate between "clock" and "timer" mode